Stamp Duty Calculator

 Key Takeaways

-- First-time buyer relief is available on resale purchases if you meet the standard FTB eligibility criteria
+• First-time buyer relief is available on resale purchases if you meet the standard FTB eligibility criteria and is applied to the assignment price

-- You take an assignment of the existing lease in a resale — lease length may be shorter than on new shared ownership
+• You take an assignment of the existing lease in a resale, so lease length may be shorter than on new shared ownership

-- Share percentage in resale is fixed by what the seller holds — you cannot usually buy a smaller percentage
+• Share percentage in resale is fixed by what the seller holds, so you cannot usually buy a smaller percentage

 SDLT Treatment on Resale

-Use our shared ownership SDLT calculator to compare both elections for your specific resale purchase price and share percentage.
+Use our shared ownership SDLT calculator to estimate the SDLT on your resale share assignment price.

 The Nomination Period